CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

 * `policy-package` - (Required) Policy package identified by the name or UID to be verified.

-Please use the following for Verify policy:
+Please use the following script for Verify Policy:

 ```bash
 $ cd $GOPATH/src/github.com/terraform-providers/terraform-provider-checkpoint/commands/verify_policy